ottery-app/oui/README.md

 ```
 <a href="https://github.com/ottery-app/oui/blob/main/input/inputs/Menu.js">See source code for more details</a>

-# lists
+# Lists

 <h3>OrderedList</h3>
 <p>
-OrderedList is used to display a list of items in a container while provinding an optional way to add new items.
+OrderedList is used to display a list of items in a container while providing an optional way to add new items.
 Additionally it accepts a function which is used to sort the children.
 If the onClick is excluded the option to add new items is not available.
 </p>

 <p align="center">